 Co-ceo, collaborative economics

 John Melville is Co-CEO of Collaborative Economics, and an advisor to civic leaders nationwide.
-Over the past 30 years, he has worked with public and private leaders in over 50 communities across the U.S. and abroad, helping them launch concrete partnerships to improve workforce development, economic development, regional innovation, and quality of life.
+Over the past thirty years, he has worked with public and private leaders in over fifty communities across the U.S. and abroad, helping them launch concrete partnerships to improve workforce development, economic development, regional innovation, and quality of life.
 John co-founded Collaborative Economics in July 1993 after a decade as a senior policy analyst with SRI International’s Center for Economic Competitiveness.
 He holds a B.A. with honors in Political Science from Stanford University, and has co-authored two books on civic entrepreneurship.

 He is a national leader in the design and practice of “next generation” industry engagement.
 He works directly with business leaders, supporting them as they chair industry-led partnerships.
 He also supports partners from workforce development, economic development, education, and other community institutions, helping them work productively with business leaders to achieve shared outcomes.
-He has helped design, launch, and support over 100 regional industry-led partnerships in diverse industries focused on talent development and other economic development and regional innovation priorities.
+He has helped design, launch, and support over a hundred regional industry-led partnerships in diverse industries focused on talent development and other economic development and regional innovation priorities.